-Here we have a dataset of a few students with their respective gender and group.
+- Here we have a dataset of a few students with their respective gender and address.

-If we need to find the number of students with gender Male and not address in NY (New York) and SF (San Francisco) then our formula will be
+- If we need to find the number of students with gender Male and not addressed in NY (New York) and SF (San Francisco) then our formula will be

-The MATCH function compares the value and sends the values as an array into the ISNA.
-Then for any #N/A the ISNA function TRUE.
+- The MATCH function compares the value and sends the values as an array into the ISNA.
+Then for any #N/A, the ISNA function is TRUE.

 - You can insert #N/A directly into the function.